 What does this mean for you?

-We’ll check you’re over 18 If you try to access adult content on the internet.
-You might get a ‘Timed out’ or ‘No Response’ message if you’re trying to visit a secure site (HTTPS).
+We’ll check you’re over 18 if you try to access adult content on the internet using our network.
+You might get a ‘Timed out’ or ‘No response’ message if you’re trying to visit a secure site (https).

 Where can I find out more about online safety for kids?